 We have ensured our site conforms to W3C standards for xhtml and css.
 Adhering to these standards should make our site accessible across browsers which adhere to the same standards, and should make our pages more accessible to those using screen readers and similar devices.

 Throughout the site we have tried to keep the navigation consistent.
-Certain pages are available from every single page on the website.
+Most pages are available from every single page on the website.
 All image links have text alternatives.

-If you have any comments about the accessibility of the site please contact us here.
+If you have any comments about the accessibility of the site, please contact us.